 Key Points: Noise pollution can impact how marine organisms process and respond to visual and chemical stimuli.
 This has primarily been studied through tank experiments with species that are not … Continue readingSensory overload

-Key Points: The many known negative impacts of light pollution begs the question of whether illuminated seascapes in urban areas are exerting selective pressure on marine organisms.
-Thus far, studies … Continue readingIlluminated seascapes
+Illuminated seascapes: The many known negative impacts of light pollution begs the question of whether illuminated seascapes in urban areas are exerting selective pressure on marine organisms.
+Thus far, studies … Continue readingIlluminated

 Key Points: Artificial lighting in urban areas disorients sea turtle hatchlings, resulting in high mortality.
 Over time, this has led to fewer sea turtle nests in urban areas, however nesting … Continue readingTowards the light